Namaskar-1F64F/volt-audit/report.md

 # Introduction

-The Volt protocol aims to peg a stablecoin to inflation, but with this PR, a new "oracle" is going to be used as a stop-gap measure.
+For this PR, a new "oracle" is going to be used as a stop-gap measure.
+This will replace the existing CPI based oracle.

 This VoltSystemOracle has a pre-defined target set at deployment for interest to compound over an, also set at deployment, timeframe.
 While reviewing the contract, there are only two functions, each with concerns.